robotology/idyntree/README.md

 #### Install dependencies

-If you need to install also `YARP` and `ICUB`, is is recommended that you use the [`robotology-superbuild`](https://github.com/robotology/robotology-superbuild), but if you want to install them manually please check the documentation at [ICub Software Installation](http://wiki.icub.org/wiki/ICub_Software_Installation).
+If you need to install also `YARP` and `ICUB`, it is recommended that you use the [`robotology-superbuild`](https://github.com/robotology/robotology-superbuild), but if you want to install them manually please check the documentation at [ICub Software Installation](http://wiki.icub.org/wiki/ICub_Software_Installation).
 The rest of the dependencies can be installed using standard operating system package managers.

 ##### Windows